NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/auto-eth/README.md

 ## Packet Focus

-To focus in on a packet, a row in the table can be selected by clicking anywhere on the row

-When a row is selected, the protocol layer, data layer, and payload will be displayed below the table
+To focus on a packet, select a row in the table by clicking anywhere on the row When a row is selected, the protocol layer, data layer, and payload will be displayed below the table
  ![image](<img/10.png>)